retorquere/hass_addons/cloudflare_private_ddns_updater/DOCS.md

 * Make sure your modem does not expose your internal IPv6 addresses.
 They will be routable but should be blocked by the firewall of your router.
 * Add an AAAA record in your cloudflare DNS config (ag `hass.your.domain`). **DO NOT** enter an A record for this hostname.
 Set it to non-proxied.
 * Install this add-on and configure it (see below).
-* Set up letsencrypt for cloudflare
+* Set up letsencrypt for cloudflare in home assistant for `hass.your.domain`
 * Add the certs to your `configuration.yaml` (see below)
 * Add `hass.your.domain` to your modem DNS rebinding exceptions
 * Set `https://hass.your.domain:8123` as your home assistant URL in the network settings